ta223dh/java-todo-rest-api/README.md

 It runs the spring application directly on the local machine, and a MySQL database in docker.

+The application is availble on localhost:8080, see the specific endpoints on [API overview](##API-Overview)

 ### Layered architecture

 The application uses a layered archiecture with DTO (data transfer objects) that are used towards the clients and entities for TodoLists and TodoItems that are used towards the database.